Isomorphism Testing for Graphs Excluding Small Minors: Group-Theoretic Techniques for Isomorphism Testing

 Let us first discuss a simplified case where $S_{j_1}^{1} \neq S_{j_2}^{1}$ for all distinct $j_1,j_2 \in [\ell]$.
-In this situation the first property naturally translates to an instance of the Hypergraph Isomorphism Problem (in particular, the bijection $\sigma$ is unique for any given bijection $\varphi$).
+In this situation the first property naturally translates to an instance of the Hypergraph Isomorphism Problem (in particular, there is at most one bijection $\sigma$ for any given bijection $\varphi$).
 However, for the second property, we also need to be able to put restrictions on how two hyperedges can be mapped to each other.
 Towards this end, we consider hypergraphs with coset-labeled hyperedges where each hyperedge is additionally labeled by a coset.

 A \emph{labeling} of a set $V$ is a bijection $\rho\colon V\to\{1,\ldots,|V|\}$.
 A \emph{labeling coset} of a set $V$ is a set $\Lambda$ consisting of labelings such that $\Lambda=\Delta\rho\coloneqq\{\delta\rho\mid \delta\in\Delta\}$ for some group $\Delta\leq\Sym(V)$ and some labeling $\rho\colon V\to\{1,\ldots,|V|\}$.
 Observe that each labeling coset $\Delta\rho$ can also be written as $\rho\Theta\coloneqq\{\rho\theta\mid\theta\in\Theta\}$ where $\Theta\coloneqq\rho^{-1}\Delta\rho \leq S_{|V|}$.